-Friends of the Earth England, Wales and Northern Ireland is part of Friends of the Earth International – the world’s largest grassroots environmental network, uniting 73 national member groups and some 5,000 local activist groups across every continent.
+Friends of the Earth England, Wales and Northern Ireland is part of Friends of the Earth International – the world’s largest grassroots environmental federation, uniting a network of over 70 national member groups and some 5,000 local activist groups across every continent.

-With over 2 million members and supporters around the world, we campaign on today’s most urgent environmental and social issues and promote solutions that will help to create environmentally sustainable and socially just societies.
+With over 2 million members and supporters around the world, we campaign on today’s most urgent environmental and social issues and promote solutions that'll help to create environmentally sustainable and socially just societies.

 From Mexico to South Korea, the groups in our international network vary hugely in size, but they're united in their passion for change.
-Campaigning together on urgent issues such as the climate emergency and biodiversity loss hugely increases our global impact.
+Campaigning together on urgent issues such as the climate and biodiversity crises hugely increases our global impact.

-And with continuing human rights abuses against minority groups and environmental and social activists, being part of an international network means we can act together in solidarity to show people they are not alone.
+And with continuing human rights abuses against indigenous peoples and environmental and social activists, often known as Environmental and Human Rights Defenders, being part of an international network means we can act together in solidarity to keep each other safe.

 During COP27 in Egypt, we stood with allies to demand the release of Alaa Abd el-Fatah and other prisoners of conscience.
 So did our groups.
 We'll continue to stand with anyone who faces oppression, because there's no climate justice without human rights.